Psychology

 Entry requirements

-Applicants will be required to have at least a 2.1 degree in a level eight honours programme, including at least 60 credits of Psychology/Psychological Studies.
-Prior learning must include introductory level coverage of each of biological psychology, social psychology, personality and inter-individual differences, developmental psychology and cognitive psychology; and post-introductory level study of at least 4 of those areas.
+Applicants will be required to have at least a 2.1 degree in a level 8 honours degree, including at least 60 credits of Psychology/Psychological Studies.
+Prior learning must include introductory level coverage of each of biological psychology, social psychology, personality and inter-individual differences, developmental psychology and cognitive psychology, and post-introductory level study of at least 4 of those areas.
 Places are limited to 20 per annum, and will be assigned on a competitive basis.
+Course is subject to minimum enrolment.

 Application dates